rpatterson/prunerr/newsfragments/+upgrade-requirements.bugfix.rst

 ..
 ..
 SPDX-License-Identifier: MIT

-Upgrade all requirements to the latest versions as of Wed May  3 11:22:09 AM UTC 2023.
+Upgrade all requirements to the latest versions as of Wed May  3 09:55:02 PM UTC 2023.